alfredosc8/security-starter/README.md

 ### Developers
 If you want to contribute to this security-starter application, there are a few extra setup steps.
 (The setup above has been simplified to ease installation for customers.)
+We're also committing the "dist" directory to Github, just to make it easier for customers to run the app.

 1) If you don't have bower installed globally, you'll need that:
 ```